auanasgheps/snapraid-aio-script/README.md

    	- Docker mode - choose to pause/unpause or to stop/restart your containers
    	- Docker remote - if docker is running on a remote machine
    	   - Docker remote action delay - Set by default to 10 seconds, reduces errors when using remote docker
+- Custom Hooks
+	- Commands or scripts to be run before and after SnapRAID operations.
+	- Option to display friendly name to in the email output
 - Spindown - spindown disks after the script has completed operations.
 Uses a rewritten version of [hd-idle](https://github.com/adelolmo/hd-idle).